Jacksonville Mesothelioma Lawyer

 The Jacksonville Shipyards

 The site known as the Jacksonville Shipyards was one of the area’s largest shipbuilding and repair facilities before it closed in 1992.
-It either built or refit thousands of vessels from the 1850s until its closure.
+It built or refitted thousands of vessels from the 1850s until its closure.

 During this period, Jacksonville Shipyards used or handled large quantities of asbestos materials, including insulation for pipes, hulls, engineering spaces, steam lines, and electrical wiring.